hoytech/valence/README.md

 `valence.js` is an interface for controlling github's [electron](https://github.com/atom/electron) GUI toolkit from another process.
 It is inspired by the [Thrust](https://github.com/breach/thrust) project.

 Essentially, electron is a node.js process connected to a chromium process.
-The idea is that you write node.js javascript code to control a chromium process in order to build "native" applications.
+The idea is that you write node.js javascript code to control a chromium process in order to build applications that look and feel like native applications.

-Valence is a protocol for communicating between this node.js process and another controller process, and `valence.js` is the node.js component of the implementation that runs in the electron main process:
+Valence is a protocol for communicating between this node.js process and another controller process, and `valence.js` is the node.js component of the implementation. `valence.js` runs in the electron main process as depicted in this diagram:

     |------------|    stdio |--------------| IPC |----------------|
     |  Your app  |--------->| electron     |---->| electron       |